-- Access and Circulation - o Limit driveway crossovers to one consolidated entry and exit point for each site to a township approach.
+- Access and circulation: - Limit driveway crossovers to one consolidated entry and exit point for each site to a township approach.
 This requirement applies to a single lot and consolidated lots.
-Additional crossovers may be permitted for larger sites where a loop road circulation network is required. - New crossovers should retain mature street trees and avoid impacts on their long term health and stability. - Vehicle access should not be a dominant or prominent element when viewed from a township approach. - O Drive thru sales facilities should not be visible from a township approach. - Loading and Servicing - Loading bays and service areas should be located to the rear or side of the property and away from views from a township approach. - Integrate loading areas into the design of the building to provide internal loading bays.
-Where external loading areas are visible from a township approach, they should be screened. - Where practical, provide a rear lane for service and loading traffic so that it is separated from customer access and parking.
+Additional crossovers may be permitted for larger sites where a loop road circulation network is required. - New crossovers should retain mature street trees and avoid impacts on their long term health and stability. - Vehicle access should not be a dominant or prominent element when viewed from a township approach. - Vehicle access points to sites located on arterial roads should be minimised and be provided by side streets or via shared access ways, wherever possible. - Loading and servicing: - Loading bays and service areas should be located to the rear or side of the property and away from views from a township approach. - Integrate loading areas into the design of the building to provide internal loading bays.
+Where external loading areas are visible from a township approach, they should be screened. - Where practical, provide a rear lane for service and loading traffic so that it is separated from customer access and parking. - Car parking: - Any car parking directly adjacent to, or within the direct view line of, a township approach should be restricted to customer parking.